pysb/pysb/doc/tutorial.rst

 using structured objects that describe the interactions between the *species* and constitute what we describe as *rules*.
 The specific details of how species and rules are specified can vary across different rules-based modeling approaches.
-In **Pysb** we have chosen to ascribe to the approaches found in `BioNetGen`_ and `Kappa`_, but other approaches are certainly possible for advanced users interested in modifying the source code.
+In **PySB** we have chosen to ascribe to the approaches found in `BioNetGen`_ and `Kappa`_, but other approaches are certainly possible for advanced users interested in modifying the source code.
 Each rule, describing the interaction